it-tinyangel/JS-core-string-properties-and-methods-charAt-method-counting-spaces-in-text/README.md

 # charAt() Method of String.
 Counting the number of spaces in the inputted text.

-This code is to input text from the user, count the number of spaces in that text using the String charAt() method, and output the result to the console.
+This code is to input text from the user, count the number of spaces in that text using the String charAt() method, the .length property, and output the result to the console.